A useful and up-to-date travel guide to visiting Komodo Island and Rinca Island in Flores, Indonesia.

-It's true, the Komodo National Park isn't the most budget-friendly place in the world.
+It's true, Komodo National Park isn't the most budget-friendly place in Indonesia.
 Since there aren't really any public ferries to most of the islands, you'll always have to book island hopping tours.

 However, if you're already in Labuan Bajo, then arguably one of the best value-for-money options is to take an organized liveaboard island hopping trip over 3 days instead of the typical overnight journey.

 - Accommodation pick up from Labuan Bajo